rehierl/node-tree-outliner/3-basic-design/3-3-1-mantra.md

 the previous sibling of `c2`, and `c2` the next sibling of `c1`.
 This however depends on the order in which the paths are specified (e.g. upper paths are presequent to lower paths).

+Note that a rooted path `p1` can be understood to be presequent to another path `p2`, if the last node `f1` of `p1` is presequent to the last node `f2` of `p2`.
+That is, the order of rooted paths can be defined based on the order of the corresponding last nodes.

 ```
 R x N x ... x N x N x ... x N x N x ... x N x L